Skvayzer/russian_handwritings_tracked/README.md

 Database structure:

 **scanner.py** - character scanning program, dataset collection.
-**convert2mnist.py** - a program for converting a dataset into a mnist-like form. it is intended for an example with the test.
+**convert2mnist.py** - a program for converting a dataset into a mnist-like form.
+It is intended for an example with the test.
 **example_using.py** - example of a primitive grid for character recognition.
 It is intended only to demonstrate the consistency of the dataset.
-When using a dataset, of course, the user can and will use their own, more advanced approaches.
+When using the dataset, of course, the user can and will use their own, more advanced approaches.
 data - folder with dataset.
 **w_n_m** - folder with writer's attempt (in total 28 folders)
 &emsp;       \<char\> - the main file of the symbol track, a text file with a list of coordinates of the form - "x1","y1","x2","y2",...,"xN","yN".